 It is Meadow Montessori staff policy not to side with either parent in the event of a divorce.
 Staff also may not write letters in your defense for any legal hearing or legal action.
 Trust that our staff is here to aid your child and give him/her the best care possible in a consistent and nurturing environment.

 If the occasion happens when both parents are in the school grounds during a time when the two parents are estranged, we expect both parents to treat each other with respect.
-No conflicts will be tolerated while on Meadow Montessori School property.
+No conflicts will be tolerated while on Meadow Montessori School property, both parents are required to comply with our Code of Parental Conduct.

 Parents should notify the School Office BY PHONE (leave a message) when their child is absent and inform us if your child has a contagious disease.